philippgs/uibk_hpc_22/proseminar/readme.md

 source code comments are the ones you do NOT need to write. **All names and comments should be written in English**.

-Finally, all submitted code must be accompanied by a GNU Makefile.
-That is, your solution must be able to be compiled with a single call to `make`.
-You can find an example Makefile and more information [here](example_makefile).
+Finally, all submitted code must be easily compileable, e.g. by using `make`, `cmake`, or at the very least a sample command line somewhere.